bbatsov/metaredux/_posts/2019-04-26-rspec-style-guide-reloaded.md

 movement.
 I'm also super excited to see what the future holds for us!

 Keep hacking!
 And keep writing beautiful specs!

+[^1]: Frankly, I'm not quite certain about how things went down
+    between Better Specs and ReachLocal's style guide.
+Please, forgive any inaccuraries in the background story.